Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

 Waste incineration appears to be a substantial source of mercury emissions to air.
-Since waste incinerators are often used to generate electricity, it is relevant to note that, according to 2008-2009 data from New York State, municipal waste combustors emitted 14 times as much mercury per megawatt produced compared with coal-fired power stations.2c And this was after considerable reductions in mercury emissions from such incinerators had already been achieved in recent years.
+Since large waste incinerators are usually used to generate electricity, it is relevant to note that, according to 2008-2009 data from New York State, municipal waste combustors emitted 14 times as much mercury per megawatt produced compared with coal-fired power stations.2c And this was after considerable reductions in mercury emissions from such incinerators had already been achieved in recent years.

 Section 2.b: Evidence linking mercury with autism:

 At least ten published studies have found high levels of mercury in those with ASD.4